incogmode/demo-flight-api/README.md

   mvn clean install
   mvn spring-boot:run

 #3.
 Before runnng the end-points, build some dummy data using postman.
-You may use the script below:\
+You may use the script below and Import as "Raw text":\

 curl -i \
 -H "Accept: application/json" \